 If you don’t follow Jeremy Ethier, you should subscribe now!
 We love the level of detail his videos have with animations, graphic overlays and good references to academic research.

 In this video Jeremy shows how to do the perfect deadlift, avoiding all the common errors that can cause back injuries.
+Before you start any deadlifts, make sure you warm up properly, I use a foam roller to warm up my lower back, then follow it up with some hip rolls.

 How to Perform the Deadlift for Growth (5 Mistakes You’re Probably Making) Transcription